French cannon at Yorktown

 Source: Library of Virginia, The UnCommonwealth blog, Two Revolutionary War Petitions (March 9, 2022)

-Governor Dunmore then established a base at Gwynn's Island.
-The Virginians attacked it on July 9, 1776, and the British sailed away.
-Dunmore sailed to St. George's Island, in Maryland at the mouth of the Potomac River.
+Dunmore moved to St. George's Island in Maryland, at the mouth of the Potomac River.
 Maryland militia slipped onto the island and destroyed the well, along with some of his water casks.
-HMS Fowey and the rest of the British fleet sailed out of the Chesapeake Bay in August, 1776.2
+The HMS Fowey and the rest of the British fleet sailed out of the Chesapeake Bay in August, 1776.

 Richard Henry Le and other Virginians were leaders in the Continental Congress calling for independence, but the state experienced little damage from British troops until 1779